Quick answer

 - Monitor which types of errors occur most frequently and train staff accordingly

-- Run a baseline scan on the current financial year's data — expect to find errors you did not know existed
+- Run a baseline scan on the current financial year's data — expect to find errors you did not know existed.
+FireAI's pre-built dashboard templates include anomaly detection views out of the box

 - Configure rules based on your business context (e.g. "flag any expense above ₹2 lakhs" or "flag any vendor payment without a purchase voucher reference")